3 Easy Tai Chi Videos for Seniors Prevent Falls, Improve Balance and Strength

 This video is set against a beautiful natural background while an instructor moves slowly through 5 different tai chi exercises.

-The main instruction is from 1:30 minutes in the video to 5:45 minutes.
+The main instruction in the video is from 1:30 minutes to 5:45 minutes.

-After the 5:45 minute mark, the instructor goes through the 5 exercises again as an “optional review,” without any spoken instructions.
+After the 5:45-minute mark, the instructor goes through the 5 exercises again as an “optional review” without any spoken instructions.

 If you prefer DVDs…